Fall. Farm and ranch chores slow down just a bit, but when you live on the land, you know there are always things waiting for you to do.

 Tree Shears, Trimmers and Pullers

-One thing I’ve learned over the years is that trying to remove stubborn trees like thorny locusts, Autumn Olive and cedars means a battle using a tree pullerending in torn clothes and bloodied arms, as well as a dull chain saw.
+One thing I’ve learned over the years is that trying to remove stubborn trees like thorny locusts, Autumn Olive and cedars means a battle ending in torn clothes and bloodied arms, as well as a dull chain saw.
 I highly recommend you consider using a Mini Clip front end loader mounted tree shear instead.
 Built for a compact tractor, these shears will make your work so much easier and more pleasant.
 You can also use it for pruning limbs while never leaving the tractor seat.

 And if you’re ready to just yank those troublesome trees right out of the ground, you might want to invest in the Gator Tree Puller.
 Clamp the vegetation, pull it up, and just haul it right off to the brush pile.
 (You can also use this attachment to pull up posts and stakes, and even move large rocks.)